Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Sensing performance optimization

-where $\QQ^{(+)}$ and $\QQ^{(-)}$ represent the positive and negative semidefinite parts of $\QQ$.
-We can now define the second subproblem of the AO optimization as
+where $\alpha$ is an auxiliary variable and $\QQ^{(+)}$ and $\QQ^{(-)}$ represent the positive and negative semidefinite parts of $\QQ$.

-where $\alpha$ is an auxiliary variable.
 Note that we have relaxed the unit modulus constraint, as it is observed that the solution satisfies this constraint with equality anyway.
 This is a convex problem and can be solved at each iteration until convergence is achieved.
 The steps of the AO algorithm are outlined in Algorithm~1.